 - The premium processing request (I-907) was filed before the start of the H-1B premium processing suspension on April 3rd, 2017.

 - The USCIS failed to process the petition within 15 calendar days.

-The experienced attorneys here at SGM Law Group are no strangers to the constantly-changing policies of U.S. immigration law.
-When news such as the H-1B premium processing suspension for 2018 is released, you can be sure that our immigration attorneys are ready to answer any questions you may have.
+The experienced attorneys at VisaNation Law Group are no strangers to the constantly changing policies of U.S. immigration law.
+When news such as the H-1B premium processing suspension for 2018 is released, you can be sure that VisaNation Law Group’s immigration attorneys are ready to answer any questions you may have.

 We have an extensive history of meeting strict deadlines and handling difficult immigration cases.
 If you would like to contact one of their attorneys about the H-1B visa, you can fill out this simple form to see if you qualify for a free consultation today.